Spring Events in Provence Discover What’s On 2021

 Grasse, France’s perfume capital, honours local rose growers and their beautiful flowers during Expo Rose.
 This event typically occurs on the second weekend in May, when the town is festooned with 25,000+ roses.
 The 2021 dates for this event are pending.
 Check the Grasse tourism office website for details.

 Monaco Grand Prix (May 20 – 23, 2021) weekend is a must for race car fans and the bejewelled crowd.
 The original Formula 1 race series had seven stops; Britain, France, Belgium, Italy, Switzerland, Indianapolis, and Monaco.
 Monaco’s racecourse is 3.34 kilometres long, and car aficionados only know the track by the names of its corners Tabac, Louis Chiron, and Piscine.
-After the race, find the models and millionaires (or maybe that is billionaires) at the Amber Lounge and yachts with prime moorings.
+After the race, find the models and millionaires (or maybe billionaires) at the Amber Lounge and yachts with prime moorings.
 Here is the official Formula 1 website for full details.

 St Remy de Provence’s Fête de la Transhumance is a must-see (May 24, 2021).
 It’s a river of sheep and goats when 4,000 animals pass through the Provencal village.
 Witness the magic of the Fête de la Transhumance de Saint Rémy de Provence happens on the Monday of Pentecost (Pentecôte).
 Depending on the holiday, the date fluctuates between the end of May and early June.
 It’s a great day to visit St Remy, watch the animals, browse the brocante (flea market), sample some goat cheese or taste the local wine.
 The St Remy tourism office website.